-Strawberry picking time has just begun in Northeast Ohio!
+Strawberry picking time is right around the corner in Northeast Ohio!
 If you’re lucky enough to get a big harvest out of your own garden, or if you head out to a Pick-Your-Own patch like my family did, here are some great ideas for what to do with your bountiful harvest.

 First, here’s a great tip to lengthen the life of your berries in the fridge: